 A recent report from the Centers for Disease Control (CDC) reported on COVID infection among a large group of women between the ages of 15 and 44.
-The study did not find an increased risk of developing COVID for women who were pregnant versus those who were not pregnant, but did suggest that there was a disproportionate rate of COVID infections among women who self- identified as Black or Hispanic.
-We are fortunate that here in Massachusetts, the rates of COVID have dropped dramatically, and right now the risk of contracting COVID is low, and can be further reduced with a few safety measures.
+The study did not find an increased risk of developing COVID-19 for women who were pregnant versus those who were not pregnant, but did suggest that there was a disproportionate rate of COVID infections among women who self- identified as Black or Hispanic.

 What is COVID-19?

 COVID-19 is a respiratory illness that can spread from person to person and has spread worldwide over the past few months.
-Although there are many types of human coronaviruses, including some that commonly cause mild upper-respiratory tract illnesses, COVID-19 is a new disease, caused by a novel (or new) coronavirus that has not previously been seen in humans.
+Although there are many types of human coronaviruses, including some that commonly cause mild upper-respiratory tract illnesses, COVID-19 is caused by a novel (or new) coronavirus that had not previously been seen in humans before December of 2019.

 What are the symptoms of COVID-19 and what happens if I get it?